 Argentine Bahia Grass produces 10 to 12 feet of dense root structure, allowing for low watering requirements and is also the most environmentally-friendly lawn and pasture grass variety available for the warm season climates.

 Coated seed contains a clay-based surrounding shell that increases moisture retention and helps to reduce insect or fowl consumption.
 Coated seed contains approximately 50% coating weight, or inert weight, per pound of seed.
+Coated Hancock's Argentine Bahia Grass Seed is also easier to see after it is applied.
 Raw seed features no fillers, coatings, or treatments.

 Argentine Bahia Grass Seed is grown, harvested and processed by Hancock Farm & Seed Co.,Inc.